jgraeb/floras/README.md

   <img src="https://raw.githubusercontent.com/jgraeb/floras/refs/heads/main/docs/logo.png" width="250" />
 </p>

-Floras documentation can be found [here](https://floras.readthedocs.io).
+Detailed installation instruction and the user's guide can be found in the [floras documentation](https://floras.readthedocs.io).

 ### Requirements
 Floras requires `Python>=3.10,<3.13` and a C++17-compliant compiler (for example `g++>=7.0` or `clang++>=5.0`).